benfmiller/cnotes/subnotes/sysAdmin.md

     One complaint about X11 is that there are too many layers and that creating efficient software (especially games) is hard.
 Wayland is a fairly new project with a goal providing an efficient alternative to X11.
 It is still early in development and it remains to be seen how well it will do.
 Canonical initially seemed to be responsive to Wayland but decided to create their own display system (Mir) to better serve their needs with regards to one interface for every device.
 Mir, which recently announced the release of version 1.0,  seems to be built on top of Wayland.
 }}
+# Firewalls with firewalld {{
+REFERENCES

+LaUSAH - Section 27.8 Firewalls
+RHEL7 Security Guide, Chapter 5, Using Firewalls

+SERVICES AND PORTS

+Looking at the /etc/services file you will see a long list of the most well known services.
+Ports 1024 and lower are considered to be "privileged" ports and traditionally require root privileges to start up software that bind to them.

+User's programs can usually bind to any ports 1025 and higher.

+Just because a daemon / service is typically associated with a particular port or range of ports does not mean that it has to use those ports.
+Most applications can be configured to use whatever port(s) desired.
+Therefore do not assume that if a particular port is in use that a particular app is using it.
+Remember you are free to name binaries anything you want and sometimes unauthorized users try to be tricky.

+IPTABLES OVERVIEW

+    Filtering is performed by the network stack within the kernel Asserts policies at OSI Reference Model layers 2, 3 and 4 Only packet headers are inspected

+FIREWALLD OVERVIEW

+    Red Hat introduced a new firewall system with the release of RHEL7, named firewalld There is a firewalld GUI named firewall-config and a CLI program named firewall-cmd. firewalld supports multiple zones

+USING FIREWALLD

+Check to see if firewalld is running:
+      systemctl status firewalld
+firewalld stores its rules in:
+      /etc/firewalld/zones/public.xml

+firewall-cmd --state
+firewall-cmd --get-active-zones
+firewall-cmd --list-all

+firewall-cmd --add-service=http
+firewall-cmd --add-service=http --permanent
+firewall-cmd --remove-service=http
+firewall-cmd --remove-service=http --permanent

+firewall-cmd --add-port=30000/tcp --permanent
+firewall-cmd --add-port=30000-30010/tcp --permanent
+firewall-cmd --remove-port=30000/tcp --permanent
+firewall-cmd --remove-port=30000-30010/tcp --permanent

+firewall-cmd --reload
+firewall-cmd --complete-reload
+firewall-cmd --query-panic
+firewall-cmd --panic-on
+firewall-cmd --panic-off

+FIREWALLD SERVICE FILES

+firewall-cmd --get-services
+       /usr/lib/firewalld/services/{service-name}.xml
+firewall-cmd --info-service={service-name}

+Drop-in Files:
+     /etc/firewalld/services/

+FIREWALLD ADVANCED FEATURES

+Direct Interface
+Rich Rules
+Lockdown
+IP Sets
+}}
 }}